Acadia Hospital - Bangor Maine

 Acadia Hospital - Bangor, ME

-Acadia Hospital is treatment facility located at 268 Stillwater Avenue, P. o.
+Acadia Hospital is treatment center located at 268 Stillwater Avenue, P. o.
 Box 422 in the 04401 zip code in Bangor, ME that offers medication-assisted addiction treatment.
-It accepts pregnant/postpartum women, adult women and people with trauma into its treatment service.
-Acadia Hospital provides methadone maintenance, naltrexone administration and relapse prevention from naltrexone to young adults and adults.
-Some of the treatment approaches used by Acadia Hospital consist of anger management, substance use counseling and motivational interviewing.
+It accepts people with trauma, adult men and people with co-occurring substance use and mental disorders into its treatment program.
+Acadia Hospital provides relapse prevention from naltrexone, methadone maintenance and naltrexone administration to young adults and adults.
+Some of the treatment approaches used by Acadia Hospital consist of trauma-related counseling, relapse prevention and dialectical behavior therapy.

 Address: 268 Stillwater Avenue, P.O.
 Box 422, Bangor, ME 04401